-I've been doing my research over the last few months on the best solo 401k providers for small businesses and side hustlers like myself.
+Over 5 years ago I went on the hunt for the best solo 401k providers, did my research, and learned a whole lot.
 I've shared in the past the best options for saving for retirement with a side income, and I've leveraged a SEP IRA in the past.

 Why A Solo 401k

 You might be asking why I'm considering a solo 401k versus a SEP IRA or other self employed retirement savings options.
 Well, it all comes down to circumstance and how much you can save.

 Let's look at two scenarios that are similar to mine.
 First, in the past, I only saved in a SEP IRA because my income was lower and I was still maxing out my 401k at work, so I didn't need any additional employee contributions.